Yauheni88/rsschool-cv/cv.md

 * **Email:** krupica25@gmail.com
 * **GitHub:** Yauheni88
 ## About me
 I am 34.
-I'm an ATC. i would like to learn smt new in web development:)
+I'm an ATC.
+I would like to learn smt new in web development!
 ## Skills
 * HTML
 * CSS/ SCSS